magento/merchdocs/src/catalog/search-configuration.md

   - /catalog/search-elasticsearch.html
 ---

 Elasticsearch is a powerful and highly scalable distributed search engine that is used by many industry leaders with high-volume sites.
 The implementation of Elasticsearch includes both search suggestions and recommendations.
-As of Magento 2.4.0, it is the default search engine for all installations.
+As of Magento 2.4.0, Elasticsearch 7.6.x is required for all installations.
 For installation instructions, see [Set up Elasticsearch service][1]{:target="_blank"} in our developer documentation.

 ## Step 1: Configure general search options